Armagh rail disaster: The excursion sets out

-Two other witnesses said that McGrath had asked for a second engine if more carriages were added and had been refused by the station master, as none was available; McGrath (in supplementary evidence given "through the railway company's officers") denied this.
+Two other witnesses said that McGrath had asked for a second engine if more carriages were added and had been refused by the station master, as none were available; McGrath (in supplementary evidence given "through the railway company's officers") denied this.
 The station master's evidence was that the discussion was about adding further carriages to the fifteen with which the locomotive had arrived.
 The general manager's chief clerk was to accompany the excursion; he suggested that the engine of the routine train that would be following twenty minutes behind could assist the excursion up the bank, or that some carriages could be left to come on with the routine train.
 Following his conversation with the station master, however, McGrath refused the assistance.

 The train therefore set off with fifteen carriages, containing about 940 passengers.
 The carriages were full, and some passengers travelled with the guards.
 Tickets were checked before setting off and to prevent people without tickets joining the excursion; once each compartment had been checked its doors were locked.

 Initially the train made progress up the steep gradient at about 10 mph but stalled about 200 yd before the top of the gradient.